Skip to main content

 Senders play a vital role in the data communication process by converting the digital data into a suitable format for transmission.

-They ensure that the data is transmitted accurately and reliably, allowing it to reach its intended destination without any loss or distortion.
+They ensure the data is transmitted accurately and reliably, allowing it to reach its intended destination without any loss or distortion.

 Receiver